klust/SupercomputersForStarters/docs/C02_Processors/C02_S02_Basic_CPU.md

 !!!
 Note
     In the past there were computers that worked with data straight from memory without registers.
-Current Intel CPUs still have for compatibility reasons with the older generation chips instructions that get data from memory and in the same instruction also use it for an arithmetic or logic operation, but in modern implementations these instructions are broken up in the hardware into an instruction that transfers between main memory and memory in the register space, and a second instruction that does the arithmetic
+Current Intel CPUs still have for compatibility reasons with the older generation chips, instructions that get data from memory and in the same instruction also use it for an arithmetic or logic operation, but in modern implementations these instructions are broken up in the hardware into an instruction that transfers between main memory and memory in the register space, and a second instruction that does the arithmetic